 Class 8

 There are a number of specific packing instructions for Class 8 substances and articles.
-For instance, P800 applies to gallium (UN 2803) and mercury (UN 2809); P804 applies to bromine and bromine solutions
+For instance, P800 applies to gallium (UN 2803) and mercury (UN 2809); P804 applies to bromine and bromine solutions.

 Class 9

 Substances and articles of this class each have a hazard not covered by other classes.
 When any substance or article is assigned to this class its unique properties will need to be considered in developing or assigning a packing instruction.